pgragg/lunchbox/roadmap.md

 - Take away grade, campus, and menu_id from User
 - Take away lunch choices from User
 - Add Lunch choices to Child.
-* Change routes and views so that menu_id is not necessary in order to access menus page.
+- Change routes and views so that menu_id is not necessary in order to access menus page.
 - Add Child controller and child_index view accessible by parents who can see their own children.
 - From the Child_index view, parents should be able to click on the correct menu for their child if child.menu.id != nil.
 - Allow parents to choose menu items for all children.
 - Parents should be able to edit their child's details.
-* Parents should see a warning if their child doesn't have a menu_id.
-* Update the rest of this roadmap with new structural considerations.
-* Upon first accessing the menu, faculty should be prompted to a define their name and campus.
-* If faculty member has already signed up,

 ## v0.7 - Admin menu, signin information, update user model for OU purposes (Friday, June 19)